 Platform: Netflix

 Coming from the minds behind The Simpsons, Disenchantment takes everything you loved about that show’s humor and drops it into a fantasy world filled with actual consequences.
-Princess Bean is not like other fairy tale princesses; she drinks too much, has problems with her dad, and has a demon friend who’s pretty nice.
+Princess Bean is not like other fairy tale princesses; she drinks too much, has problems with her dad, and has a pretty nice demon friend.

-The show starts it feels like a typical fantasy parody, but slowly reveals layers of political things, family drama, and character development.
-Bean’s journey from great princess to someone trying to figure out her place in the world feels surprisingly authentic.
+The show starts, and it feels like a typical fantasy parody, but it slowly reveals layers of political things, family drama, and character development.
+Bean’s journey from being a great princess to someone who is trying to figure out her place in the world makes this movie different.

-What sets this apart from other animated TV series for adults is how it uses its fantasy setting to explore real themes about power, responsibility, and finding your identity.
-Also, having a female protagonist who’s allowed to be dirty and complicated feels refreshing in the fantasy genre.
+What sets this apart from other animated TV series for adults is how it uses fantasy to explore real themes about power, responsibility, and finding your identity.
+It also has a female protagonist who feels dirty and complicated, which makes this movie refreshing in the fantasy genre.

 6. Inside Job